JTCyberTech/Cybersecurity-Home-Labs/Guided-Labs/Ethical Hacking/Pavel Hrabec/AWS Cloud Project/Readme.md

 Here are the steps I will be taking to complete this project:

-1. Requirement for Password Manager in AWS Cloud
+1. Requirement for This Project

 2. Password Manager in AWS Cloud